Lucarda/pd-hidraw/README.md

 ### building

-to build on Linux first get the `libudev-dev` for your distro (here shown for Debian).
+to build on Linux first get the `libudev-dev` pkg for your distro (here shown for Debian).

 	sudo apt install libudev-dev